dendronhq/org-workspace-template/README.md

-# Team Workspace Template
+# Engineering Team Workspace Template

-This template helps get you started with using Dendron inside a team.
+This template helps get you started with using Dendron inside an engineering team.

 It is divided into two vaults:
+- [priivate](TODO): this is company internal documentation
+- [dev](TODO): engineering specific (coding guidelines)